AlexCharlton/site-generator/README.md

 Quox
 ```

+`directory-slug` is like `slug`, but it sets the directory URL string.

-We'll also amend our navigation bar (in `example-site/content/config` to include these new pages.
+We'll also amend our navigation bar (in `example-site/content/config`) to include these new pages.

 ```
 :nav lang=en